heritage-happenings/heritage-happenings.github.io/2020-Healthy-Diets-for-Seniors.md

 # 2020 Healthy Diets for Seniors

-One of the great pleasures of every day life for seniors is simply to eat food
+One of the great pleasures of every day life for seniors is simply to eat food.

-Less simple is the task of organizing the process so that it delivers food that is tasty, healthy and sustainable.
-One might say that is am, heh heh - all-consuming task
+Less simple is the task of organizing the provisioning process so that it delivers food that is tasty, healthy and sustainable.
+One might say that this is an, heh heh, all-consuming task

-What foods should I be eating?
+In several circumstances, this web pages begins to address the question: What foods should I be eating?

 * As a senior living at home deciding what menu works for you
 * As a person responsible for the well-being of a senior
 * As a resident in a senior community

-You need to decide if:
+In all of these circumstances, you need to decide if:

 * The product you are looking at on a supermarket shelf wil be tasty, healthy and sustainable
 * The diet in a prospective location will meet expectations
 * The food being served to you and your fellow residents is what you want or need

+You need to consider:

+* Availability
+* Cooking skills
+* Facilities
+* Cost
+* Seasons
+* Nutrition
+* Allergies
+* Delivery and storage
+* And cornucopia of other issues

-In all these cases, a good way forward is to try to look at diet through the eyes of an educated and professional dietician nutritionist
+In all these cases, a good way forward is to attempt to look at diet through the eyes of an educated and professional dietician nutritionist - a person educated to respond tastefully to all these issues.

-The following sections contain the names of organizations, publications, websites and more that dieticians tend to refer to in coming to a decision on what is good to eat.
+The following sections contain the names of organizations, publications, websites and more that you in your role as a "dietician" may tend to refer to in coming to a decision on what is good to eat.

-It is long and will never be finished because new research, learning and products just happen.
-Fingers crossed that one day there will be a simple one-pager that captures a summary of what is here
+It is long and will never be finished because new research, learning and products just seem to sprout up whenever.
+Currently it's mostly just a curated list of links - a cup of coffee before breakfast.

-## Sources of ideas
+Fingers crossed that one day there will be a simple one-pager, er, menu that captures a summary of the tips and hints that would whet the appetite of a registered dietician.

 ## Organizations